hermeslm/ods-lib/README.md

 3. **ODS-Signature:** AngularJs Directive for jSignature library.
 It is a JavaScript widget (a jQuery plugin) that simplifies creation of a signature capture field in a browser window, allowing a user to draw a signature using mouse, pen, or finger.
 4. **ODS-Address:** Useful directive that allow to have an address management adding an input group field.
 It open a modal windows where you can handle all address fields.
+5. **ODS-Img-Upload:** Useful directive that allow to upload images(profile images, logo images) and edit using a crop tool.

 ## Demos.